syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Lane/Lane.md

 ![Lane Header](../Swimlane-images/Swimlane_Lane_Header.PNG).

-## Add and Remove lane at runtime
+## Add and Remove the lane at runtime

  You can add and remove the lane at runtime by using the `Add` and `Remove` method of the [`SfDiagram.Lanes`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel~Lanes.html) Collection.
-The following code illustrates how to dynamically add and remove lane to swimlane.
+The following code explains how to dynamically add and remove lane to swimlane.

 {% tabs %}
 {% highlight xaml %}